hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * [Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics](https://arxiv.org/abs/1705.07115) - Multi-task learning for segmentation and instance segmentation with a multi-task loss.
 * [Panoptic Feature Pyramid Networks](https://arxiv.org/abs/1901.02446) - Unified architecture for multi task segmentation and instance segmentation.

-## Medicine

-* [Brain2Speech](https://www.sciencemag.org/news/2019/01/artificial-intelligence-turns-brain-activity-speech) - Experiment using AI to get our voice out of our head automatically.
-The promise to an accessible world for disable people.
-* [Learning to Design RNA](https://arxiv.org/abs/1812.11951) - Reinforcement Learning used to design RNA sequence to test _(`RL`)_
-* [Face2Gene](https://www.nature.com/articles/d41586-019-00027-x#ref-CR1) - From Professional crowdsourcing to real life medicine aid use case, the face2gene application that spot genetic disorders is a promise for future medicine.
-* [Artificial Intelligence Can Detect Alzheimer’s Disease in Brain Scans Six Years Before a Diagnosis](https://www.ucsf.edu/news/2018/12/412946/artificial-intelligence-can-detect-alzheimers-disease-brain-scans-six-years) - It is not a question of time any more, it is already here.
-* [Detection of patient mobilization activities in the ICU](https://www.nature.com/articles/s41746-019-0087-z) - How a deep learning based computer vision can help to monitor patient mobilization and to mitigate risk for post-intensive care syndrome and long-term functional impairment  in intensive care unit (ICU).

 ## Data annotation

 * [List of manual image annotation tools](https://en.wikipedia.org/wiki/List_of_manual_image_annotation_tools) - The list of annotation tools is long, unfortunately the Wikipedia rule enforce certain criteria I think are not smooth enough to enable tool discovery in fast pace changing environments.
 In that case, please take a look at the [talk](https://en.wikipedia.org/wiki/Talk:List_of_manual_image_annotation_tools) page of this article, there is pletoria of tools to discover here.